PM Modi meets French President Macron on sidelines of G20 summit | Politics

 - Italy

-Prime Minister Narendra Modi on Saturday met with French President Emmanuel Macron on the sidelines of the G20 summit here and the two leaders had ''productive discussions'' on the strategic bilateral ties and on a range of issues of mutual and global interests.
+Prime Minister Narendra Modi on Saturday met French President Emmanuel Macron on the sidelines of the G20 summit here and the two leaders had ''productive discussions'' on the strategic bilateral ties and on a range of issues of mutual and global interests including the Indo-Pacific.

 Prime Minister Modi, who is here at the invitation of his Italian counterpart Mario Draghi, was accompanied by National Security Advisor Ajit Doval and External Affairs Minister S Jaishankar during his meeting with Macron.